naokishami/Classwork/README.md

 A repository for all my school work

 #### About Me
-I am a senior at California State University, Fullerton studying Computer Science.
-I got interested in computers because of my father working as a System Admin.
-Although I do not consider myself nowhere near an expert, I find the topics of Machine Learning, Data Science, and Software Architecture fascinating.
+As of the time of writing, I am a senior at Cal State Fullerton.
+I have grown to love the different fields of computer science and software engineering during my time as a college student.
+So far, the fields that I find the most interesting are Machine Learning and Software Architecture.

-Technologies that I have used:
+Here is a list of technologies that I have used:
 - Python
   - numPy, matplotlib, scikit-learn, jupyter notebooks
 - C++/C